How did this lead to a book about dragons and octopuses?

 I’m an intuitive thinker.
 My mind can jump to the right answer without knowing how.
 So I answered questions correctly but without understanding.

 Yikes!
 I worked a job in addition to being a full-time student.
-When would I sleep?
 At least it was a well-written textbook.

 Later, he offered me a job as a tutor for the Math department.

 I made simple tests to find important holes in understanding and drew pictures to illustrate concepts.
 Soon, chemistry students found their way to my office so I helped them, too.

 I drew pictures and cartoons for my Crystal books.
 I connected math and chemistry with rocks: the angles of the crystals are the angles of the chemical bonds.
 I used shark tooth ratios.
 I learned a new way to write.